KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 Distribution Support and Fund Registration

-KB Associates provides a fund registration service to assist clients with the marketing of UCITS and AIFMD compliant funds on a cross-border basis.
+KBA provides a fund registration service to assist clients with the marketing of UCITS and AIFMD compliant funds on a cross-border basis.
 This service includes:

 - Managing the initial registration of funds